Data Policy

 How long will my data be stored?

 For security reasons (e.g. to clarify acts of abuse or fraud), log file information is stored for a maximum of seven days and then deleted (see point 2 above).
-Data whose further storage is required for evidentiary purposes is exempt from deletion until final clarification of the respective incident.
+Data whose further retention is required for evidentiary purposes is exempt from deletion until final clarification of the respective incident.

-Insofar as necessary, we process and store your personal data for the duration of our business relationship, which also includes, for example, the initiation of a contract via contact form or by e-mail.
+As far as necessary, we process and store your personal data for the duration of our business relationship, which also includes, for example, the initiation of a contract via contact form or by e-mail.

-Applicant data is deleted after 6 months in the event of a rejection.
+Applicant data will be deleted after 6 months in the event of rejection.
 In the event that you have agreed to further storage of your personal data, we will transfer your data to our applicant pool.
 There, the data will be deleted if you revoke your consent or after 5 years at the latest.
 Should we fill the advertised position with you, your data will be stored in our personnel management system.

 What data protection rights do I have?

 Every data subject has the right to information according to Art.
 15 DSGVO (i.e. you have the right to request information about your personal data stored by us at any time); the right to rectification according to Art.
 16 DSGVO (i.e. in the event that your personal data is inaccurate or incomplete, you may request that it be corrected); the right to erasure under Art.
 17 GDPR and the right to restriction of processing under Art.
-18 GDPR (i.e. you may have the right to request the erasure or restriction of the processing of your personal data if, for example, there is no longer a legitimate business purpose for such processing and legal retention obligations do not require the continued storage); the right to data portability under Art.
-20 DSGVO (i.e. you may have the right to receive the personal data concerning you that you have provided to us in a structured, commonly used and machine-readable format and to transfer this data to another controller without hindrance).
-Furthermore, you may revoke consents, in principle with effect for the future.
-In addition, you have the right to lodge a complaint with a data protection supervisory authority (Art.
+18 GDPR (i.e. you may have the right to request the erasure or (i.e. you may have the right to request the erasure or restriction of the processing of your personal data if, for example, there is no longer a legitimate business purpose for such processing and legal retention obligations do not require the continued storage); the right to data portability under Art.
+20 DSGVO (i.e. you may have the right to receive the personal data concerning you that you have provided to us in a structured, commonly used and machine-readable format and to transmit this data to another controller without hindrance).
+Furthermore, you can revoke consents, in principle with effect for the future.
+In addition, there is a right of appeal to a data protection supervisory authority (Art.
 77 DSGVO in conjunction with § 19 BDSG).
-You can find the supervisory authority responsible for you at https://www.bfdi.bund.de/DE/Infothek/Anschriften_Links/anschriften_links-node.html.

 In addition, we would like to point out your right to object according to Art 21.
 DSGVO:

-In individual cases, we process your personal data to conduct direct marketing.
 You have the right to object at any time to the processing of personal data concerning you for the purposes of such advertising; this also applies to profiling, insofar as it is associated with such direct advertising.
 If you object to processing for direct marketing purposes, we will no longer process your personal data for these purposes.

 To what extent is there automated decision-making in individual cases, including profiling?